0xskar/python/README.md

 # PYTHON

-A collection of my beginner scripts
+A collection of my python scripts

 Finished:
 - A program that generates a mad-libs story with user input.